Strawberry Day Sunday 1st December

 HeartKids in-hospital and community-based support services provide financial and emotional assistance to help families in need, with a range of other programs and research initiatives to assist babies, children, teens and people of all ages impacted by congenital heart disease.

-To support HeartKids Strawberry Day on Saturday 1 December visit any MarketPlace Fresh outlet.
-Each of the nine stores located in Parkmore, Knox, Dandenong, Highpoint, Casey, Chirnside Park, Fountain Gate, Point Cook and Werribee will sell strawberries for HeartKids
+To support HeartKids Strawberry Day on Sunday 1 December visit any MarketPlace Fresh outlet.
+Each of the ten stores located in Docklands (New), Parkmore, Knox, Dandenong, Highpoint, Casey, Chirnside Park, Fountain Gate, Point Cook and Werribee will sell strawberries for HeartKids